In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

 Cost of Ownership

 Manufacturers can't launch a car these days without trumpeting on about lighter weight, lower emissions and better economy - and so it proves with the latest MINI.
-The MINI One and the MINI Cooper register up to 51.4mpg combined cycle economy and up to 126g/km of CO2.
-The punchy Cooper S is fitted with a bigger engine but even here, combined cycle economy is rated at up to 45.6mpg and up to 141g/km of CO2.
+The MINI Cooper registers up to 50.4mpg combined cycle economy and up to 126g/km of CO2.
+The punchy Cooper S is fitted with a bigger engine but even here, combined cycle economy is rated at up to 47.9mpg and up to 134g/km of CO2.
 It's also worth noting that the automatic gearboxes don't impose a huge penalty in efficiency.

 A further innovation lies with the MINI Driving Modes, another optional extra.
 Using a rotary switch at the base of the gearstick or selector lever, drivers can swap from the default MID mode to either SPORT or GREEN.
 The three choices offer a set-up which is either performance-oriented, comfort-biased or geared towards fuel efficiency.
 The latter includes a coasting mode when the driver removes their foot from the accelerator pedal.
 MINI Driving Modes also influence the ambient lighting, shift characteristics of the automatic transmission and the Variable Damper Control - if that extra cost option is selected.